pon4ik7/online-store-consultant/README.md

 ### Features
 ```
-* Checking the correctness of requests: the consultant will only answer questions on the topic or direct the client to those topics.
+* The consultant will only answer questions about the products or direct the client to those topics.
-* The possibility of applying filters
+* The possibility of applying filters.
-* The service works without using a VPN
+* The service works without using a VPN.
-* The possibility of calling a human consultant
+* The possibility of calling a human consultant.
-* Support for additional functionality for registered users
+* Support for additional functionality for registered users.
-* Service analytics (processing speed, quality of service)
+* Service analytics (processing speed, quality of service).
 ```

 ## Development
 Our policies:
 ```
-* We used the Trunk-based development with short-lived branches attached to a specific issue
+* We used the Trunk-based development with short-lived branches attached to a specific issue.
-* At least one team member must have provided the useful feedback regarding the MR
+* At least one team member must have provided the useful feedback regarding the MR.
-* The QA was performed via pipelining each time the changes in the codebase were introduced
+* The QA was performed via pipelining each time the changes in the codebase were introduced.
 ```

 ### Kanban board